wp-plugins/admin-commenters-comments-count/readme.txt

 2. A screenshot of the 'Comments on POST TITLE' admin page with the comment count appearing next to the commenter's name.
 3. A screenshot of the 'Activity' admin dashboard widget with the comment count appearing next to the commenter's name.
 4. A screenshot of the 'Comments' metabox on the 'Edit Post' admin page with the comment count appearing next to the commenter's name.
+5. A screenshot of the 'Comments' column added to the admin user listing with the linked count of each user's comments.

 == Changelog ==

+= 1.5 (2015-02-05) =
+* Add `is_admin()` check to `comment_author()`
+* Always load class rather than just in the admin
+* Add to, and improve, unit tests
+* Add screenshot showing 'Comments' column in user listing
+* Curly-braced variables used in strings
+* Note compatibility through WP 4.1+
+* Update copyright date (2015)

 = 1.4 (2014-08-30) =
 * Add 'Comments' column to admin user listing with linked count of that user's comments